xiegeo/fensan/docs/Overview.md

 ### 2.3 Proxy
 Retrave and cache remote contents on clients request.
 This allows well positioned servers to cache content; and clients to use less connections and imporve privacy.

+Cached content that are not retained are not asked to increase redandency, they can be purged whenever.

 ### 2.4 Users
 The server need to enact user requests for the above features.